Did you know there are around 30,000 distinct species of orchids worldwide?

-Here is another option that is great for commercial growing of orchids:
+Here is another option that is great for commercial orchid growing:

-HLG RSpec Quantum Boards are made for flowering plants, including orchids.
+Developers created the HLG RSpec Quantum Boards for flowering plants, including orchids.

-They also use Samsung diodes and they’re very efficient to use, so you will spend less money on running them.
+They also use Samsung diodes, which are very efficient to use.
+You will spend less money on running them.

-Those Quantum Boards have a spectrum that is mostly rich in red light but also contains great quantities of blue and green light.
+Those Quantum Boards have a spectrum that is mainly rich in red light.
+It does also contain significant quantities of blue and green light, though.

 The lowest RSpec model can cover a growing area measuring 5′ x 5’ (1.5m x 1.5m) to 6’ x 6’ (1.8m x 1.8m).